Anathema (band): 2010–2013: We're Here Because We're Here and Weather Systems

 Lee Douglas, John Douglas' sister, formally joined the band as a singer after some guest appearances.

 On 20 March 2010, Anathema announced on their website and Facebook page the release date of their next album.
 We're Here Because We're Here was released on 31 May 2010 on the Kscope label.
-John Douglas' sister Lee Douglas joined the band in the capacity of a vocalist during the recording of this album.
+John Douglas' sister Lee Douglas joined the band as a vocalist for the recording of this album.
 She had performed on the three previous albums as a guest vocalist.
-In 2010 the band played the UK rock festival Download, alongside A Day to Remember and Bullet for My Valentine.
+In 2010, the band played the UK rock festival Download with A Day to Remember and Bullet for My Valentine.

 On 6 July 2011, it was announced on the band's official page that their album of re-interpretations, Falling Deeper, would be released on 5 September 2011.
-The album was a follow-up to Hindsight and contained new orchestral versions of songs from the past, as well as a version of "Everwake" featuring the vocals of Anneke van Giersbergen.
-On 12 September 2011, Les Smith's departure due to "creative and musical differences" was announced on the band's website.
+The album was a follow-up to Hindsight and contained orchestral versions of previously released songs, as well as a version of "Everwake" featuring the vocals of Anneke van Giersbergen.
+On 12 September 2011, the band's website announced Les Smith's departure due to "creative and musical differences".

 On 16 April 2012, the band's ninth studio album, Weather Systems, was released via Kscope.
 The album entered the UK album charts at No. 50 and the German album charts at No. 19.

-On 8 November 2012, Daniel Cavanagh announced on Anathema's official website that Daniel Cardoso was joining in a full-time permanent basis, as a key element of the band.
-Cardoso and John Douglas both switch positions of keyboardist and drummer respectively.
+On 8 November 2012, Daniel Cavanagh announced on Anathema's official website that Daniel Cardoso was joining on a permanent basis.
+Cardoso and John Douglas switched positions of keyboardist and drummer respectively.

 On 2 December 2012, Anathema announced their first concert in India.
-Anathema has performed at IIT Madras as part of the Saarang Rock Show on 12 January 2013.
+Anathema performed at IIT Madras as part of the Saarang Rock Show on 12 January 2013.

-The band's live album, named Untouchable, was released as a double vinyl album on 24 June 2013.
-The album is a recording of a special one-off gig at the ancient Roman theatre of Philippopolis in 2012, where the band were joined by the Plovdiv Philharmonic Orchestra.
+The band's live album, Untouchable, was released as a double vinyl album on 24 June 2013.
+The album is a recording of a one-off show at the ancient Roman theatre of Philippopolis in 2012, where the Plovdiv Philharmonic Orchestra joined the band.
 The set was released on Blu-ray, DVD and CD under the name Universal, with an alternate track order, on 17 September 2013.

 The band performed on drummer Mike Portnoy's Progressive Nation at Sea tour aboard the Norwegian Cruise Line ship Pearl that sailed from the Port of Miami on 18 February 2014.